Adam Campbell (footballer, born 1995): Crawley Town

 On 5 August 2023, Campbell returned to the EFL, signing for League Two Crawley Town for an undisclosed fee.
 He was a member of Crawley's promotion-winning side, making an appearance in the play-off final win against Crewe Alexandra at Wembley.

 Following promotion at the end of the 2023–24 season, Campbell was offered a new contract by the club.
 On 24 June 2024, the club confirmed that Campbell would depart the club upon the expiration of his existing deal.

 Hartlepool United

 On 24 June 2024, Campbell agreed to join National League side Hartlepool United.
 He made his first appearance in his second Hartlepool United spell in a 1–0 victory against Yeovil Town in the opening match of the 2024–25 season.
 On 12 October, he scored his first Hartlepool goal in his 12th match, a 1–1 draw with Brackley Town in an FA Cup fourth qualifying round match.
 Speaking after the match, Campbell said "I'd be lying if I said it hadn't been probably the most frustrating four months that I've had in seven or eight years of professional football" citing limited game time.

+In the 2025–26 season, Campbell scored five times in 32 appearances and contributed four assists.
+On 6 May 2026 the club announced he was being released.
+Following his departure from the club, Campbell described his second spell with Hartlepool as probably "the toughest two years of my career".

+South Shields

+On 9 July 2026, Campbell signed for South Shields.